telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 ![Capturing Socket.IO traffic](../images/livetraffic/inspectors/socketio-inspectors.png)

+Encoded messages from a WebSocket session are automatically decoded (if possible) and presented human readable form in the inspector.

 ### Handshake Tab

 Similarly to an HTTP(S) request and response, the **Handshake tab** for the WebSocket and gRPC APIs provide the following types of inspecting tools that enable you to examine different parts of the WebSocket requests and responses: